automatisch/automatisch/packages/docs/pages/guide/installation.md

 :::

 :::danger
-Please be careful with the `ENCRYPTION_KEY` and `APP_SECRET_KEY` environment variables.
-They are used to encrypt your credentials from third-party services.
-If you change them, you will not be able to access your connections and thus, your existing flows and connections will be useless.
+Please be careful with the `ENCRYPTION_KEY` and `WEBHOOK_SECRET_KEY` environment variables.
+They are used to encrypt your credentials from third-party services and verify webhook requests.
+If you change them, your existing connections and flows will not continue to work.
 :::

 ## Docker Compose